-The Ketogenic Diet, also well known as Keto, is a term just about everyone has heard by this point, regardless of their focus on health and wellness.
-While most Keto enthusiasts begin their journey with this diet for weight loss, it originated as a means to benefit the brain.
+While most Keto enthusiasts begin their journey with the keto diet plan for weight loss, it originated as a means to benefit the brain.
 This method of eating was developed in 1911 in France by a researcher determined to treat childhood epilepsy, and it worked.

 The additional weight loss benefits were eventually realized in the health industry.
 Weight changes aren’t the only side effect of the Ketogenic Diet.
 Other notable benefits include hormone control, improved insulin resistance, mood enhancement, and more.